Hydro Jetter vs. Pressure Washer: Understanding the Differences & When to Use Each

 - You want complete cleaning, not just partial flow restoration.

-- You need long hose runs or variable flow control.
+- You need long hose runs or variable flow & pressure control.

 - You care about safety, efficiency, and reduced service time.
 Pressure washers can’t match that versatility or endurance.